-i.
-Why do the letters in Dear America - Letters Home from Vietnam contain everyday details as often as expressions of deep emotions?
+'In Dear America - Letters Home from Vietnam, everyday details feature as often as expressions of i. deep emotions.'
+Why might this be so?

 ii.
-'In war, there are no unwounded soldiers.'To what extent do the letters in Dear America - Letters Home from Vietnam support this view?
+'In war, there are no unwounded soldiers.'
+To what extent do the letters in Dear America - Letters Home from Vietnam support this view?